Saccharide/cool-commands/vim.md

 Ctrl + a
 ```

-* Delete left of the cursor till the begining of the line
+* Delete left of the cursor till the beginning of the line
 ```
 Ctrl + u
 ```